emproof-com/nyxstone/bindings/rust/README.md

 nyxstone = "0.1"
 ```

 Building nyxstone requires a C/C++ compiler to be installed on your system.
-Furthermore, Nyxstone requires LLVM 15 to be installed.
-Refer to the Building section for more information about setting the install location of LLVM.
+Additionally, Nyxstone requires LLVM with
+a major version in the range 15-18.

 ## Sample